moorelanguage/Ultimate-Lenape/README.md

 [Beginner Lunaape Language Workshop Quizlet](https://quizlet.com/592494327/beginner-lunaape-language-workshop-flash-cards/) A Munsee dialect flash card deck on quizlet, the flash cards source to quote the description "Sources: The HHS Beginner Lunaape Language Workshop and YouTube Lenape Language with Karen Mosko (https://youtu.be/j-bsgK5f1yM)"

+[fxdpfmc54t quizlet](https://quizlet.com/user/fxdpfmc54t/sets) has animal and body quizlets for the lenape language.

 ## Courses
 [Shelly Depaul Language Course](https://6abc.com/post/lenape-teach-language-indigenous-people-of-pennsylvania-teaching-class/12482441/) this is a news article that goes over this awesome course with her email at the end to reachout to Depaul.
 This class is done over Zoom for free, with the textbook being the only cost.